curry-scott/Tic-Tac-Toe/pseudo.md

 let resetButton = resetButton
 let winCombination = winCombination??  do i need this here bc it will be an array in model.

+need html elements
+function createElement(type, id, class) //Do I need more on this.
+Dive deeper in mdn in morning event listeners btn? let newElement = document.createElement(type);
+newElement.id = id
+newElement.setAttribute("class" class?)
+if (event) {
+  newElement.addEventListener(event ??)
+}
+if (parent) {                       //// more research
+  parent.appendChile(newElement);
+}
+return newElement

--load empty board- how do you get it.. function what does function initView or better init_view() {        //do i need to specify if im in view model or controller.. board.innerHTML = '';  //can i do a createElement for this and not have that div in html?
+-load empty board- how do you get it.. function what does

+function initView() {        //do i need to specify if im in view model or controller or init ok?.. board.innerHTML = '';  //can i do a createElement for this and not have that div in html?
 Does createElement get rid of those in html?
 If so proceed. let row = createElement ( can I do bootstrap here as?) ("div", "row" "row align-items-start", board); // look right? let column = createElement ("div", "column" "col", row);